EURO GOVT-Periphery rallies, focus turns to U.S. factory data

 By William James

-Yields on riskier euro zone bonds fell, beginning the second quarter on a positive note after surprisingly strong Chinese purchasing management data soothed some concerns about the world’s second largest economy.
+Yields on riskier euro zone bonds fell and European equities began the second quarter on a positive note, helped by Chinese data that soothed some concerns about the country’s economic outlook.

-“It comes from the official Chinese PMI which was better than expected,” a trader said, adding that trading activity was subdued and, as a result, price moves were exaggerated.
+“It comes from the official Chinese PMI which was better than expected... so far the move today is risk-on,” a trader said, adding that trading activity was subdued and, as a result, price moves were exaggerated.

-Analysts said the release of several major U.S. economic indicators in the coming days, starting with Institute of Supply Management’s manufacturing survey, would be crucial to how bonds trade in the coming weeks.

-“The key for this week seems to be the data releases from the U.S. - that will really set the tone,” said Achilleas Georgolopoulos, strategist at Lloyds Bank in London.

-“It’s the intraday trading which is driving this...it really is more cutting of longs in risky assets and a little bit of short-covering in so-called safe-haven assets,” said Marc Ostwald, strategist at Monument Securities in London.

-German Bund futures, considered the currency bloc’s safe-haven asset, were 44 ticks lower versus Friday’s 1715 GMT settlement of 138.05, having earlier sunk as low as 137.72.

-While lower against Friday’s settlement close, Bunds were up compared with the official close at 138.02 after selling off sharply in after-hours trade as investors made final portfolio adjustments before the end of the quarter.
+Bund futures were 57 ticks lower at 137.92, broadly in line with levels reached in after-hours trading on Friday when safe-haven bonds sold off globally as investors made final adjustments to portfolios before the end of the quarter.

 “We will have economic indicators from the U.S..
 Should they prove as robust as recent ones were, we could have further re-widening in T-note/Bund spreads,” said Patrick Jacq, strategist at BNP Paribas in Paris.